-So, we are headed only in that direction these are all tools that we are building because we will need all these tools to understand that interaction.
-And continuing in that same context in today's class we will look at some specific terms and specific construction so to speak.
-Which are all again tools that we, that are necessary for us to understand the interaction and then in a in a class also we will start looking at the interaction.
-So that is the direction in which we head off.

-So please keep that in mind when you look at some of the topics that we are discussing because taken by themselves they may look like a bit independent topics which are disconnected but they are not.
-They are all going to add up to something that we are going to discuss okay, so that is what it is.
-So we looked at this now, today we will introduce a concept, we will introduce a few concepts, a couple of different concepts and two or three terms we will look at.
-The first is something called a Wigner Seitz cell, Wigner a Wigner Seitz cell okay.
+So, we are headed only in that direction these are tools that we are building because we will need all these tools to understand that interaction.
+And continuing in the same context in today class we will look at some specific terms and specific construction.
+So, to speak which are all again tools that we that are necessary for us to understand the interaction and then in a in a class also we will start looking at the interaction.
+So, that is the direction in which we head off.
+So, please keep that in mind when you look at the some of the topics that we are discussing, because I have taken by themselves they may look like a bit independent topics which are disconnected, but they are not they are all add up to something that we are going to discuss.
+So, that is what it is.

-It is defined as follows, it is the region in space that is closest to a given lattice point than to any other lattice point.
-So, this is the definition, it is simply says, so this is again something to do with the structure okay.
-So, this is something associated with the structure of the material as you can see.
-It says, it is the region in space that is closest to a given lattice point than to any other lattice point.
-So, this is just the definition, so what does this mean?
+So, we looked at this now today we will introduce a concept we will introduce a few concepts couple of different concepts and two or three terms we will look at.
+The first is something called a Wigner Seitz cell.
+Wigner Seitz cell its defined as follows, it is the region in space that is closest to a given lattice point than to any other lattice point.
+So, this is the definition it simply says.
+So, this is again something to do with the structure.
+So, this is something associated with the structure of the material as you can see it says it is the region in space.
+That is closest to a given lattice point than to any other lattice point.
+So, this just the definition.
+So, what does this mean?